August 2020 Grants Scheme update

 How to apply

-For degree placement work experience which took place between 1 April 2018 and 31 March 2019, you should submit an application form by 30 June 2019
+For degree placement work experience grant taking place between 1 April 2019 to 31 March 2020 you should submit an application form by 30 November 2020.

-For degree placement work experience grant you should submit an application form by 30 June 2020.
+For degree placement work experience grant taking place between 1 April 2020 and 31 March 2021 you should submit an application form by 30 June 2021.

 Please note: Use Chrome or Firefox to download the form.
 We recommend that you do not use Internet Explorer as you may have problems downloading this.